 - Whisk the eggs into the date and shortening mixture.

 - Add the orange juice with pulp, orange zest and vanilla.
 Stir to combine.

-- In the 2 qt bowl, mix together the almond flour, arrowroot, coconut flour, baking powder, baking soda, sea salt and shredded coconut.
+- In the 2 qt bowl, mix together the almond flour, arrowroot, coconut flour, baking powder, baking soda and sea salt.

 - Add the dry ingredients to the liquid ingredients in the 6 qt bowl.
 Stir until all dry ingredients are thoroughly combined.